Carl Sargent: Fantasy games

 Sargent started playing Dungeons & Dragons in 1978 through friends.
 TSR UK were based in Cambridge, and they met with Sargent after he had submitted an article to Imagine magazine.
 The TSR UK crew later left to work for Games Workshop.

-Sargent authored various Fighting Fantasy gamebooks and novels for Games Workshop from 1988-1995, some under the pseudonym Keith Martin.
+Sargent authored various Fighting Fantasy gamebooks and novels for Games Workshop from 1988 to 1995, some under the pseudonym Keith Martin.
 Games Workshop moved its last remaining role-playing game line, Warhammer Fantasy Roleplay, to its new subsidiary Flame Publications in 1989, and Sargent was one of the freelancers that aided this new company.
 Sargent still did work for TSR, and his From the Ashes (1992) moved the setting of the Greyhawk world into a period of heavier conflict.

 He later worked as a freelance designer, and was brought in by TSR to work on Greyhawk.
 Most of his role-playing works were published between 1987 and 1996.
 He has authored many products for the Dungeons & Dragons (particularly for the World of Greyhawk setting), Warhammer Fantasy Roleplay and Shadowrun roleplaying games.